inca-viewer/inca/README.md

 Commercial looking website for your own movies<br>

 Only 91kB of easy to read AutoHotkey scripting language<br>
-Is lightweight, no installation, does not crash or mess with any files<br>
+Is lightweight, no installation, does not mess with any settings or files<br>

 # Features: